mvolkmann/blog/src/prolog.md

 ## Calling From JavaScript

 The npm package {% aTargetBlank "https://github.com/rla/node-swipl#readme",
-"swipl" %} makes it easy to run Prolog questions from a Node.js application which can be an Express server.
+"swipl" %} makes it easy to run Prolog queries from a Node.js application which can be an Express server.
 This requires installing Node.js and SWI-Prolog.